DungLai/dunglai.github.io/_posts/2017-10-10-linear-regression.md

 <a name="6-further-topics-to-study"></a>
 ## 6. Further topics to study
 1. Evaluation approach such as cross-validation (Determine which solution is the best)
-2. Regularization, data value could be in different scale and causing inconsistent.
+2. Normalization, data value could be in different scale and causing inconsistent.
+3. Regularization to avoid overfitting.

 <a name="7-reference"></a>
 ## 7. Reference